elunna/nerfhack-changelog/README.md

 * Withering is a nasty new attack that will give the player the "wither" status temporarily.
 Whilst withering you will lost 1HP per turn.
 * If you are already withering and the new wither attack is strong enough, it will also drain some of your maximum HP, making this threat quite insidious.
 * Withering can be cured by quaffing holy water, praying, or invoking the Staff of Aesculapius.
-* Any item that grants extrinsic disintegration res also grants withering resistance (black dragon scales, shield of integrity)
+* Any item that grants extrinsic disintegration res also grants withering resistance (black dragon scales, bracers of integrity)
 * When playing as a vampire, you will also enjoy withering resistance by virtue of being undead.
 * All mummies possess wither attacks.
 * Powerful clerics can also cast the Blight spell at range which can cause withering.